Hoekstraa/Configurator-Mitamae/README.md

 - chrome://gpu/ is currently saying it's software only.
 Make that hardware accelerated. chrome://flags/#ignore-gpu-blocklist is not enough on its own
+- Oh, and also add Chromium configuration to here or dotfiles.
+I want scrolling tabs always.
 - I assume the Nvidia card is still on even without drivers installed.
 Turn that thing off, less heat.
+- Plasma-desktop is pretty minimal.
+Volume/Screen brightness control (with buttons and/or GUI elements) would be nice.
+- Maybe get Apulse so Firefox/Discord and other Pulseaudio exclusive software work.
+- Actually create that xorg configuration file in files/ into /etc/X11/xorg.xonf.d/30...